 August 31, 2021: Cedars files this Pre-Trial Memorandum and Witness and Exhibit List for the Preliminary Injunction hearing on Tuesday, September 14, 2021.
 Here’s the witness list from the preceding filing:

 We’ll note the fact that one of the key witnesses, Scott Lopez, is merely identified as an ordinary citizen.
 There’s no mention of the fact that he is an LSP Trooper who, according to one of Broussard’s drivers, chased after him.
 Broussard’s driver indicated to us that he did so with lights flashing and in official capacity.
-Broussard’s driver also indicated that, the short distance between Lopez’s house and Broussard’s farm notwithstanding, Lopez sped out of his driveway with lights flashing, got over into the left-hand lane, passed up two other cars on Duchamp Road, and confronted him in the driveway of Broussard’s farm.
+Broussard’s driver also indicated that, the short distance between Lopez’s house and Broussard’s farm notwithstanding, Lopez sped out of his driveway with lights flashing and confronted him in the driveway of Broussard’s farm.

 Accordingly, we’ve made a public records request both for any bodycam and/or dashcam video of the encounter since Lopez was clearly ON the clock as reflected by his timesheet for that day.
 We’d previously asked for any surveillance videos or photos in LSP’s possession entailing Duchamp Road and were informed by LSP that no such surveillance material is in the agency’s possession.